husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

 	sys.taskCreate(batteryCheck);
 ```

-Subscribe to topic:
+Subscribing to topic:

 ``` cpp
     nh.subscribe(sub);
 ```

-Define reversed polarity for left front and rear motors, this may vary,
+Defining reversed polarity for left front and rear motors, this may vary,
 depending on your machine configuration:

 ``` cpp